- Registered Nursing Program

 The next nursing application enrollment will start February 1, 2020 and closed February 28, 2020.
 Instructions on how to access the nursing online application

-Please review our Transfer Course Equivalency Grid to confirm if your prerequisite transfer course is accepted.
+Please review our RN Course Equivalency Chart to confirm if your prerequisite transfer course is accepted.
 If you do not see your course listed on the grid you will need to complete a Course Substitution Petition.

 The SCC Nursing Department has Moved